 A criminal arraignment is a mandatory appearance before a judge.
 Individuals are informed of their charges and rights.
-The 1:00 PM arraignment session is for misdemeanor crimes which include major traffic offenses and some ordinance charges.
+The 1:00 PM arraignment session is for misdemeanor crimes which include major traffic offenses and some ordinance charges or if you need to clear an outstanding warrant.
 The 1:00 PM arraignment session is held Monday through Friday (excluding holidays).
 Check in for 1:00 PM arraignments begins at 12:30 PM.
 Examples of major traffic violations are driving under the influence, reckless driving, hit and run, driving while suspended-misdemeanor, and eluding a police officer.
 Examples of misdemeanor ordinance charges include, but are not limited to, theft, noise disturbance, criminal trespass, disorderly conduct and harassment.

 At the beginning of a 1:00 PM court session, all defendants are required to watch the Advice of Rights video.
 The video explains the rights a defendant has who is facing criminal charges filed in the Eugene Municipal Court.
 Charges heard during the 1:00 PM court session are jailable offenses.
 Applications for court appointed attorneys are available at the front counter and in the courtroom before the 1:00 PM session begins.